-- Consideration of the effectiveness of different remedial measures, taking their cost into account. - Relating the risk analysis and remedial measures to the total fire safety and security programme operating within the enterprise. - Giving particular attention to the following measures: - the appointment of a person responsible for fire safety and security including arson. - the instruction and training of all staff to make them aware of the danger to them and the business from fire including deliberate fire. - the installation of appropriate and cost-effective fire and intrusion protection equipment (e.g. intrusion detection, access control, VSS, fire alarms, sprinklers, etc.). - surveillance procedures (patrols, watchmen, caretakers). - liaison with police and fire brigade to ensure appropriate preventive measures before, and effective countermeasures after, an arson attack. - having an in-company system for investigation of fires. - having a contingency plan should the worst happen.
+It ist to Giving particular attention to the following measures:

+- the appointment of a person responsible for fire safety and security including arson - the instruction and training of all staff to make them aware of the danger to them and the business from fire including deliberate fire - the installation of appropriate and cost-effective fire and intrusion protection equipment (e. g. intrusion detection, access control, VSS, fire alarms, sprinklers, etc.) - surveillance procedures (patrols, watchmen, caretakers) - liaison with police and fire brigade to ensure appropriate preventive measures before, and effective countermeasures after, an arson attack - having an in-company system for investigation of fires - having a contingency plan should the worst happen